cockroachdb/docs/v20.1/authorization.md

 [`SHOW GRANTS`](show-grants.html) | List the privileges granted to users.

 ### Default roles
 The `admin` and `public` roles exist by default for Core as well as Enterprise clusters.
-However, only Enterprise customers can change the privileges assigned to these roles.

 #### `admin` role
 The `admin` role is created by default and cannot be dropped.
-By default, users belonging to the `admin` role have all privileges for all database objects across the cluster.
+Users belonging to the `admin` role have all privileges for all database objects across the cluster.
 The `root` user belongs to the `admin` role by default.

 An `admin` user is a member of the `admin` role.
 Only `admin` users can use [`CREATE ROLE`](create-role.html) and [`DROP ROLE`](drop-role.html).

 #### `public` role

-All new users and roles belong to the `public` role by default and can create and manage database objects in the `public` schema.
-Enterprise customers can grant and revoke the privileges on the `public` role to manage access to the public schema.
+All new users and roles belong to the `public` role by default.
+You can grant and revoke the privileges on the `public` role.

 ### Terminology